What is Waardenburg syndrome?

 - WS4C – SOX10 gene (as for WS2E)

-Several types of mutation can cause Waardenburg syndrome – insertions, deletions, frameshifts, splice alterations, missense, or nonsense mutations.
+The mutations that cause Waardenburg syndrome include insertions, deletions, frameshifts, splice alterations, missense, or nonsense mutations.

 Other mutations in some of the above genes can cause related clinical syndromes, such as Tietz syndrome (MITF gene), piebaldism (SNAI2 gene), PCWH (SOX10 gene), or ABCD syndrome (EDNRB gene).